teambit/docs/docs/getting-started/1-quick-start.md

 $ bit start
 ```

-## Configure our Bit workspace
+## Workspace configurations
-To configure our workspace we'll edit the `workspace.jsonc` file.
-Note that all entries starting with `@teambit/` refer to extensions built by Bit.
+To set our workspace configurations, we'll open the `workspace.jsonc` file.
+>Note that all entries starting with `@teambit/` refer to extensions built by Bit.

 We will configure the following:
 * __Workspace name__ -  `"name": "bad-jokes"`